Courses for incoming exchange students in Biomedicine/Toxicology/Bioentrepreneurship

 (courses starting with MAS in the application form)

-General requirements: Bachelor Degree or equivalent.
+General requirements: Bachelor Degree in a relevant subject area.
 In addition, specific requirements may apply.
 Please consult the course syllabuses for specific requirements.

 The Biomedicine Programme offers research-oriented projects on Master’s level during both autumn and spring semester.
 You can choose between 7.5, 15, 18, 22.5, 30, 40, 51 and 60 ECTS credits.
-One credit is equivalent to 1.5 weeks.
+One week of full-time studies is equivalent to 1.5 ECTS.
 One example of a syllabus is presented below.
 You need to make your own initial arrangements.
 The most successful approach is to participate in an ongoing research project and to find a supervisor interested in coaching students.
 The subject area and the hosting supervisor at Karolinska Institutet should be stated in the application form.
 Depending on project Hepatitis B vaccination might be required.
 For more information contact your supervisor or the international coordinator at Karolinska Institutet.

 - 2EE086 Biomedical project for exchange students 15 ECTS credits (10 weeks)